nauam/Courses/docs/administration/projects/node-execution/builtin.md

 ## Built-in Node Execution plugins

-QW Control includes node execution plugins out of the box.
+Rundeck includes node execution plugins out of the box.
 For the lastest list check out [this list of plugins](/plugins)